staticpagesio/jekyll-autoscout24/README.md

 Then install your plugin using `gem install jekyll-autoscout24`

-3. Add the relevant plugin to a Bundler group in your `Gemfile`.
+3. Add the plugin to a Bundler group in your `Gemfile`.
 An example:

 ```
 group :jekyll_plugins do
 gem "jekyll-autoscout24"
 end
 ```

+## Usage

+1. In your site source root, make a `backup` directory.
+Place your autoscout24.xml file here.
+2. Start Jekyll as you would normally (`bundle exec jekyll serve`).

 ## Development